NSLS-II-LIX/py4xs/docs/hdf.md

   a h5 file and the corresponding `h5exp` object.

-  `recalibrate()` : recalibrate the detector `exp_para` based on the scattering data collected from a standard sample (sivler behenate).
+  `recalibrate()` : recalibrate the detector `exp_para` based on the scattering data collected from a standard sample (silver behenate).